 Do your office drawers look like piles of junk when you open them up?
 We have 3 simple steps to help you make sense of your office supplies:

 - Take everything out of the office drawers.

 - Get rid of the excess.
 If you have more than you actually need in the next year, then get rid of it.
 If you haven’t used it in 6 months, you should probably get rid of it.

 - Organize like-things together and avoid a lot of free-floating objects in a drawer when you put your office supplies back in.
 There are drawer organizers you can purchase or you can use small boxes or containers you already have.

 Tame Your Cords

-Wrangling in your chords, while not necessarily clutter, will certainly help you achieve the clean, crisp look you will want to have in every room of your house.
-A simple search online will present a myriad of cord management products made for tying up and taming chords.
+Wrangling in your cords, while not necessarily clutter, will certainly help you achieve the clean, crisp look you will want to have in every room of your house.
+A simple search online will present a myriad of cord management products made for tying up and taming cords.
 You can also use a few of these clever cord hacks:

 - Use twist-ties or rubber bands to tie up excess cables – it’s not fancy, but it’s effective!

 “Use portable file bins for archived papers such as old taxes or mortgage documents so you don't take up valuable real estate right at your desk.
 Also, Velcro strips are great for tying up cords and cables around your home and office.
 Label the cords based on use, group like with like, and store in labeled bins for easy access."
 Liz Jenkins, CPO and owner of A Fresh Space, LLC

 You probably use your kitchen more than any other room in the house, and, if you cook even semi-regularly, you likely have a lot of stuff in it.
 Utensils, cookware, small appliances, food, spices, and more likely leave little space in your kitchen cabinets, drawers, and counter tops.
 We want to help you take back your kitchen from clutter!
 Our kitchen declutter tips will make this space more enjoyable and hopefully make cooking less stressful.